rdmarsh/elm/ERRORS.md

 ## Warning: size limit is less than total records

-There is a valid size limit option (`--size INTEGER`, defaults to 50), but there are more resurts returned by the query that aren't displayed
+There is a valid size limit option (`--size INTEGER`, defaults to 50), but there are more results returned by the query that aren't displayed

 ## Error: no valid fields selected